fermyon/developer/content/spin/quickstart.md

 {{ startTab "macOS"}}

-Download the `spin` binary along with language templates and plugins using the `install.sh` script hosted on this site:
+Download the `spin` binary along with a starter set of templates and plugins using the `install.sh` script hosted on this site:

 <!-- @selectiveCpy -->